CarboniDavide/mob_montreaux/CI-CD.md

 **What happens:**
 1. Code is pushed to GitHub
 2. Backend and frontend tests run in parallel
-3. If BOTH test jobs pass → Deployment starts
+3. If BOTH test jobs pass → Docker images are built
+4. Images are tagged and pushed to GitHub Container Registry
+5. If image builds succeed → Deployment starts
-4. Application is deployed
+6. Application is deployed using the new Docker images

 **To trigger automatic deployment:**
 ```bash